-Returning soldiers can face lower pay, loss of legal protection, temptations
+Returning soldiers can face lower pay, the loss of legal protection and temptations all around them to spend

 MONEY AND THE MILITARY: